AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

 * ``warpx.cfl`` (`float`)
-    The ratio between the actual timestep that is used in the simulation and the CFL limit. (e.g. for `warpx.cfl=1`, the timestep will be exactly equal to the CFL limit.)
+    The ratio between the actual timestep that is used in the simulation and the Courant-Friedrichs-Lewy (CFL) limit. (e.g. for `warpx.cfl=1`, the timestep will be exactly equal to the CFL limit.)

 * ``warpx.use_filter`` (`0 or 1`)
     Whether to smooth the charge and currents on the mesh, after depositing